“I love to give lectures. Composers are supposed to hate it. But getting people excited about music is a buzz for me.” - Scott Eyerly

 For a schedule of Met Opera HD broadcasts offered at the Mahaiwe Theater, go to www.mahaiwe.org.

-Eyerly's Evening Division courses have stimulated minds for more than 15 years.
-Understanding Classical Music provides an overview "from chant to Copland," with (often amusing) definitions of the mysterious terms found in program notes, plus great recordings to illustrate musical styles and concepts.
+Eyerly's Extension Division courses have stimulated minds for more than 15 years.
+Exploring Classical Music With Scott Eyerly provides an overview "from chant to Copland," with (often amusing) definitions of the mysterious terms found in program notes, plus great recordings to illustrate musical styles and concepts.
 Opera This Season takes an in-depth look at half a dozen masterpieces being performed locally, giving students the opportunity, outside of class, to see the operas they've studied.